Brooklyn woman tried to kill look-alike with poisoned cheesecake

-QUEENS (PIX11) — A woman was found guilty of trying to kill her look-alike with poisoned cheesecake in Queens, prosecutors said Thursday
+NEW YORK (WPIX) — A woman was found guilty of trying to kill her look-alike with poisoned cheesecake in New York City, prosecutors said Thursday.

 “The jury saw through the deception and schemes of the defendant.
 She laced a slice of cheesecake with a deadly drug so she could steal her unsuspecting victim’s most valuable possession, her identity,” Katz said.
 “Fortunately, her victim survived and the poison led right back to the culprit.
 The defendant deserves to be held accountable for her crime with a long term of incarceration.”

-Nasyrova, now 47, went to the Forest Hills home of the victim with a cheesecake on Aug.
+Nasyrova, now 47, went to the Forest Hills, Queens home of the victim with a cheesecake on Aug.
 28, 2016, Katz said.
 The women both had dark hair, the same skin complexion and other similar physical traits.
 They also both spoke Russian.

 The victim, then 35, dug into the cheesecake, but then felt sick and laid down, officials said.
 Her last memory before passing out is of seeing Nasyrova walking around the room.